 BA(hons) in music, MA in music therapy, PGCE (secondary), LTCL (Teachers), ALCM (Performers).
 I am happy to teach piano, oboe, flute, clarinet, saxophone and music theory to Grade 8.
 I graduated from Birmingham Conservatoire in 1994 with a BA(Hons) in music majoring in piano and oboe.
 I then went on to complete a MA in music therapy.
 I obtained my teaching qualification(PGCE) in secondary music and went on to teach for a number of years in a secondary school in York whilst also teaching piano and oboe privately.
 I then joined the peripatetic music service in York as a woodwind specialist teaching oboe, flute, clarinet and saxophone and currently teach in numerous schools around the city and on a private basis.
 I also teach music theory to those pupils wanting to progress past grade 5 on their instruments.

-I’m an oboe specialist, classically trained and teach beginners upwards in oboe, flute, clarinet, alto saxophone and recorder.
+I’m an oboe specialist, classically trained.
+As an Approved Tutor through York Music Hub and York Arts Education, I teach beginners upwards in oboe, flute, clarinet, alto saxophone and recorder.
 I teach individually and in groups, both privately and in various schools in York.
 I combine structured aims with a sense of fun, allowing students to improve, experiment and enjoy playing music, performing in front of their peers, the school and parents on occasion.

-I care passionately about making music accessible for all and hope that my enthusiasm and encouraging approach will enable all my students to progress in playing their chosen instrument, in turn helping them grow in confidence in other areas of their lives.
+I am committed to making music accessible for all and hope that my enthusiasm and encouraging approach will enable all my students to progress in playing their chosen instrument, in turn helping them grow in confidence in other areas of their lives.